forward-x/forward-design-system/packages/icons/DEVELOPER.md

 ### `yarn generate`

-Auto-generate React components from svg in 'assets' folder.
+Auto-generate React components from files in 'assets' folder.